 I discovered Grammarly a few years ago – and as someone that writes for a living, I regularly use it for proofreading my work.

-Because I found this tool really helpful, that’s why I decided to write this Grammarly review so you can see what you’ve been missing.
-And in this review of Grammarly online grammar checker, I’ll show you all the fantastic things you can do with it.Get a Grammarly Free Trial Here
+Because I found this tool really helpful, I decided to write this Grammarly review so you can see what you’ve been missing.
+And in this review of Grammarly’s free online grammar checker, I’ll show you all the fantastic things you can do with it.Try out Grammarly for free

 Overall, Grammarly is superb writing and grammar checker tool, and I’ll highly recommend it to every blogger, writer, and student who is tired of making annoying spelling and grammar mistakes while writing.
 It’s pretty easy to use and doesn’t require any learning curve.
 Try Grammarly for Free Now.